 Architecture Research Laboratory

-Distributed Intelligent System for Telematic Music Applications
+A Robust Distributed Intelligent System for Telematic Music Applications

-is a project funded by the National Science Foundation within the CreativeIT program.
+was a project funded by the National Science Foundation within the CreativeIT program.
 Within this project, we are interested to develop intelligent agents for improvisational music collaborations over the internet.

 Jonas Braasch, Pauline Oliveros, Doug Van Nort